Clement Charnock

 Clement Joseph Charnock (1865, Chorley – 17 April 1950) was an English mechanical engineer who spent much of his career in Imperial Russia and is credited with being a pioneer of football in Russia.
-He followed his elder brother, James Charnock, who had left for Russia in 1868, when Clement was only three.
+He followed his uncle, James Charnock, who had left for Russia in 1868, when Clement was only three.
 Another brother, Harry Charnock, also joined them in Russia.